jjvanzon/Circular-Language-Spec-Plans/done/2019-08-0-scoping-notes.md

 I feel maybe I am not finished making the first split up and now already starting with the next?
 \>> I want to check that.

 Also the new split up would give the wilder ideas a place, not on the big pile 'other', like internet as a single computer would be 'broader perspective'.
 Actually... you could interpret it differently.
-Everything not part of Language Spec will at first be put on the pile 'Other'.
+Everything not part of Language Spec might at first be put on the pile 'Other'.

 Maybe it is better to put off fine-tuning the scope for now.
 First make it neat the way it is.
 I was making such nice progress with that, wasn't I?